Firi0n/auto_portal_login/README.md

 This project is provided **as-is**, for **educational and demonstrative purposes only**.

-By using this software, you agree to the following:
+By using this software, you agree that:

--   You are **fully and solely responsible** for how you use this code.
+- You are solely responsible for how you use this code.
--   The author **does not assume any responsibility** for any direct or indirect damage, loss of data, account suspension, or other consequences resulting from the use or misuse of this code.
+- The author is not liable for any damage, loss, or account issues caused by usage.
--   This project is **not affiliated with, endorsed by, or officially connected** to any third-party service, platform, or institution, including those potentially configured through the external JSON file.
+- This project is not affiliated with or endorsed by any third-party service or platform.
--   Any website, URL, or selector used by this script is **externalized and user-defined**, making this tool **generic and not tied to any specific platform**.
--   If you choose to store your login credentials, they are saved in a local **plaintext JSON file**.
-It is your responsibility to ensure the security of your system and files.

-### You are solely responsible for:

--   Complying with the Terms of Service and acceptable use policies of any service you use this tool with.
+- You comply with the terms of service of any platform you automate with this tool.
--   Securing any sensitive data and avoiding credential leakage.
+- You secure any sensitive information stored locally.
--   Not using this tool in any way that violates laws or regulations in your country or jurisdiction.

-> **If you do not agree with these terms, do not use this software.**
+If you do not agree with these terms, do not use this software.

-## 🧪 Tested On

--   Chromium (via Playwright)
--   Windows / Linux

 ---

-## 📦 GitHub Actions

-The included GitHub workflow builds and publishes releases automatically when a new version is pushed with a Git tag.

----

 ## 📝 License

-MIT – you're free to use, modify, and distribute this script.
+MIT License — free to use, modify, and distribute.

-Please avoid hardcoding or distributing sensitive URLs or login data publicly.
+Please avoid sharing sensitive credentials or URLs publicly.